commerceguys/guzzle-oauth2-plugin/README.md

 - Supports refresh tokens (stores them and uses them to get new access tokens).
 - Handles token expiration (acquires new tokens and retries failed requests).

+## Running the tests

+First make sure you have all the dependencies in place by running `composer install --prefer-dist`, then simply run `./bin/phpunit`.

 ## Example
 ```php
 use GuzzleHttp\Client;